JMladen/BLOOMBOARD/README.md

 Anybody can use the app to browse and buy plants as a guest.

 - Plant Lovers:
-  - looking for new and special plant baby
+  - looking for new and special "plant babies"
   - looking for gift ideas
-  - that want to see want new and eventful in the plant market
+  - that want to see what is new and eventful in the plant market

 ### Features

 - As a user, I want to be able to easily navigate an online plant store
 - As a user, I want to be able to access the majority of the functionality of the site without creaing an account
 - As a user, I want to be able to purchase a plant without creating an account
-- As a user, I want to know that the plants I am purchasing are in great condition and have not been significantly dmaaged in transport
+- As a user, I want to know that the plants I am purchasing are in great condition and have not been damaged in growing or transport
 - As a user, I want to be able to view product both common and rare plant offerings
-- As a user, I want to be able to filter through the catalogue of available plants based on the plant colloquial name
+- As a user, I want to be able to filter through the catalogue of available plants based on the plant's colloquial name

 ## Implementation